getsentry/raven-python/README.rst

 Your application doesn't live on the web?
 No problem!
 Raven is easy to use in any Python application.

-**Raven 1.0 requires at least version 2.0 of Sentry to be installed on the server**

 Resources
 ---------